TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-By intercepting the authentication request to the `/department` endpoint, we can attempt a common vulnerability found in PHP applications: a `Type Juggling` attack to bypass login logic.
+By intercepting the authentication request to the `/department` endpoint with Burp Suite, we can attempt a common vulnerability found in PHP applications: a `Type Juggling` attack to bypass login logic.
 Type Juggling occurs when weak comparisons `(== instead ===)` are used in PHP, allowing unexpected type coercion.
 This can let an attacker trick the application into two different values as equal - often bypassing authentication.

 To perform the attack, we only need to change the password field from `username=admin&password=admin` to `username=admin&password[]=` and click on `"Forward"`: